• Menu

 (0)

-120 kilometers/75 miles from Athens, Mycenae (Μυκήνη in Greek) is one of the most iconic archaeological sites in the Peloponnese!
+About 120 kilometers (75 miles) from Athens, Mycenae (Μυκήνη in Greek) is a must-visit archaeological site for any traveler exploring the Peloponnese!

 What is the history of this extraordinary ancient city?
 What to see and do in Mycenae?
-How to get there?
+How to get to Guimaraes?
 Where to stay near the site?
 Follow the guide!

 Brief history of Mycenae